Trinidad and Tobago Flag

 Red signifies fire, the sun, courage and the warmth of the land; black represents the earth, dedication and strength of the people; white embodies the sea, purity and equality.
 These reflect national values and natural elements. ([turn0search12], [turn0search7])

-Historical Background of the Trinidad and Tobago Flag
+Trinidad and Tobago Flag - History and Origins

 Designed by Carlisle Chang and adopted at independence on 31 August 1962, the flag was selected by an independence committee.
 It’s notable as one of few national flags with a diagonal design and symmetrical under 180° rotation. ([turn0search12], turn0reddit20])